attrace/discovery/readme.md

 -  [tokenRegistries.json](https://discovery.attrace.com/mainnet/tokenRegistries.json)
 -  [airports.json](https://discovery.attrace.com/mainnet/airports.json)
 -  [full.json](https://discovery.attrace.com/mainnet/full.json)

+## Usage mindset

+These manifests provide discovery hints without any uptime guarantees.
+The nodes are "most likely" up, but they might be unreachable due to netsplit/load/maintenance/attacks/...
+It's up to caller to fallback to other nodes when nodes are unreachable.

+When nodes are really shut down, they are removed from the manifests.

 ## Fast node selection
 The CDN discovery.attrace.com provides `x-amz-cf-pop` response header for fast node selection.